Counterfeit watch: Modern infringers

 Replica watches are frequently sold from street stands in districts catering to tourists or Internet websites (mostly Asian).
 For instance there has been an "open market" for counterfeit watches along Canal Street in Manhattan, New York City for over 20 years.
 During the 1980s and 1990s, David Thai, the leader of the infamous Born to Kill gang was well known to have run a counterfeit watch operation on Canal Street in which he was able to profit at least $13 million in 1988 alone from the sales of counterfeit Rolex watches.

 E-mail spam was a widely used means of advertising to potential customers of replica watches, though e-mail providers have been cracking down in recent years.
 The auction website eBay was previously known to have many listings for fake watches.
 Search engines have been increasingly pressured to remove search results of websites that sell fakes.
 Furthermore, many expensive brands do not sanction any online sales, and instruct customers to only buy watches from authorized retailers.

 Swiss Customs estimates that 40% of counterfeit watches come from China, but counterfeits are produced elsewhere, even in the US.
 EU figures show that at least 54% of fakes seized in 2004 originated in China.
 The Swiss Customs Service is obliged to confiscate and destroy such goods to prevent re-sale.
-While there are some exceptions, counterfeit jewellery is confiscated in all cases.
+While there are some exceptions, counterfeit jewelry is confiscated in most cases.